Azure/go-shuttle/README.md

 ```

 Notes:
-* RetryLater simply waits for the given duration before abanoning.
+* RetryLater simply waits for the given duration before abandoning.
 So, if you are using RetryLater you probably want to set WithSubscriptionDetails, especially maxDelivery as each call to RetryLater will up the delivery count by 1
-* Undefined behavior if RetryLater is passed a duration that puts the message handling (time used in go-shuttle, client handler, and RetryLater combined) past the lock duration (which has a max of 5 minutes).
+* You also likely want to enable Automatic Lock renewal. since the retry later just holds the message in memory, it could lose the peek lock while you wait

 #### Start Listening
 ```golang